The chance to do long meditation retreat is rare.

 There is time between sessions for reading, walking, yoga, or other activities to keep the body supple for extended sitting.
 Everyone shares in daily offering service tasks to maintain the retreat environment.
 We serve three meals daily, except on new and full moon days when we take the eight Mahayana Precepts together.

 How much does it cost?

 Like all Abbey programs, the retreat is offered on a donations basis (dana).

 Each participant should raise or contribute at least USD 924 for the one-month retreat.
-There will be an opportunity to offer additional dana at the end of the retreat if you wish.
+There will be an opportunity to offer additional dana for teachings if you wish at the end of the retreat if you wish.

 Learn more about the Abbey’s economy of generosity.